-IntelliJ IDEA allows you to trace back all changes in your project so that you can locate the author of changes, review the differences between different file versions, and safely roll back and undo changes if necessary.
+In IntelliJ IDEA, you can trace back all changes in your project.
+This helps you locate the author of any change, review the differences between file versions or commits, and safely roll back and undo changes if necessary.

 Review project history

-IntelliJ IDEA allows you to review all changes made to the project sources that match the specified filters.
-To view project history, open the Version Control tool window (Alt+9) and switch to the Log tab.
+You can review all changes made to a project sources that match the specified filters.
+To view project history, open the Log tab of the Version Control window Alt+9.
 It shows all changes committed to all branches and remote repositories:

 In multi-repository projects, the colored stripe on the left indicates which root the selected commit belongs to (each root is marked with its own color).
 Hover the mouse cursor over the colored stripe to invoke a tip that shows the root path:

-For more details on the project Log view, see Log Tab.
+For more details on the Log tab of the Version Control window Alt+9, see Log Tab.

 Review file history

-If you need to review all changes made to a specific file, and identify what exactly was modified in each revision, do the following:
+You can review all changes made to a specific file, and find what exactly was modified in each revision.

-Review the differences between the local and a committed version
+Review the differences between the local and a committed file version

-If you need to check how a committed file revision is different from its local version, do the following:
+You can check how a committed file revision is different from its local version:

 Review how changes were merged